GustavArndt/Int_Challenge/README.md

-Any issue0 or suggestionss please get in touch by email. gustavoarndt1988@gmail.com
+Any issues or suggestions please get in touch by email. gustavoarndt1988@gmail.com